Dust-driven streaming instability and magnetic field amplification downstream of supernova remnant shocks: Comparison with observations

 Cas~A exploded about 350 years ago and its forward shock is sweeping up dusty gas over a substantial part of its area \citep{delooze2024}.
 However, not all of the circumstellar gas is dusty. \citet{koo2020} studied at high spectral resolution a circumstellar clump which has not yet been processed by the SNR shock and found that iron was undepleted in the photoionization precursor, suggesting an absence of dust.
 Therefore, even though further studies are needed to determine the circumstellar value of the dust-to-gas mass ratio, a large value of $\chi$ is not implausible, at least in a sizeable fraction of the upstream material.

-Competing mechanisms for MF amplification at SNR shocks must be discussed.
-In particular, CRs escaping the SNR can amplify the MF {\it upstream} of the shock \citep{bell2014}.
-In order to investigate if such amplification operates we use a phenomenological approach.
-We notice that the gamma-ray emission observed from Cas~A is strongly suppressed above a photon energy of $E_{\gamma}^{max} \approx 1$~TeV \citep{cao2025}.
-If the gamma-ray emission is the result of the decay of neutral pions produced in inelastic interactions of CR protons with ambient matter, then the spectrum of accelerated protons cuts off at $E_{max} \approx 10$~TeV.
-The maximum energy of protons accelerated via diffusive shock acceleration at a SNR can be estimated by equating the particle diffusion length upstream of the shock $D(E)/u_s$ to a small fraction of the shock radius $\eta R_s$.
+Competing mechanisms for MF amplification must be discussed.
+In particular, CRs escaping from Cas~A can amplify the MF upstream of the shock \citep{bell2013}.
+In order to assess the importance of such mechanism we notice that the gamma-ray emission observed from Cas~A is strongly suppressed above a photon energy of $E_{\gamma}^{max} \approx 1$~TeV \citep{cao2025}.
+If the emission is the result of the decay of neutral pions produced in inelastic interactions of CR protons with ambient matter, then the spectrum of accelerated protons cuts off at $E_{max} \approx 10$~TeV.
+This very fact implies that dust grains of larger (sub-PV, see Eq.~\ref{eq:rigidity}) rigidities will not be scattered effectively by MF turbulence.

+The maximum energy of protons accelerated via diffusive shock acceleration at a SNR can be estimated by equating their diffusion length upstream of the shock $D(E)/u_s$ to a small fraction of the shock radius $\eta R_s$.
 Here, $D(E) = (1/3) r_L c$ is the Bohm CR spatial diffusion coefficient and the geometric factor $\eta$ is small and often assumed to be $\approx 0.05$ \citep[][]{ptuzir2005}.
 This gives a value for the upstream MF equal to:

 where we normalized physical quantities to values appropriate for Cas~A \citep[][]{helder2012}.
-This value is quite small and indicates that mechanisms of MF amplification operating upstream of the shock are likely not very effective.
+This value is quite small and indicates that mechanisms of MF amplification operating upstream of the shock (not necessarily CR-driven, see e.g. \citealt{beresnyak2009}) are not very effective.
+Compression at the shock may enhance the downstream MF above the value indicated in Eq.~\ref{eq:Bup}.
+However, the large scale MF in Cas~A is predominantly radial \citep{mercuri2025}, thereby limiting the impact of shock compression.
 This suggests that the MF amplification may well operate downstream of the shock.

-Besides the dust-driven instability proposed here, other MF amplification mechanisms may operate \textit{downstream} of shocks.
+Several MF amplification mechanisms may operate downstream of shocks.
 Vorticity is produced downstream of a warped shock interacting with a medium characterized by large scale density fluctuations.
 Such vorticity can in turn distort, stretch, and eventually amplify the MF \citep{giajok2007}.
 Amplification could also result from the advection of magnetic turbulence through the shock \citep{zank2021}.
 Note that these mechanisms do not require the presence of CRs, but may still compete with the dust-driven mechanism proposed in this paper.